coder-wolf/ascii-webcam/README.md

 - [ ] type ```python3 cli-app.py``` inside the project directory to run python code

 If everything works as expected, you should be able to see the webcam feed inside your terminal.

-NB: It was tested on unix.
-For windows